John Reed (journalist): Early life and education

 Reed failed his first attempt at Harvard College's admission exam but passed on his second try, and enrolled in the fall of 1906.
 Tall, handsome, and lighthearted, he threw himself into all manner of student activities.
-He was a member of the cheerleading team, the swimming team, and the dramatic club, served on the editorial boards of the Lampoon and The Harvard Monthly, and was president of the Harvard Glee Club.
+He was a member of the cheerleading team and the swimming team, served on the editorial boards of the Harvard Lampoon and The Harvard Monthly, was president of the Harvard Glee Club, and founded the Harvard Radcliffe Dramatic Club (then simply the Dramatic Club).
 In 1910 he held a position in the Hasty Pudding Theatricals, and also wrote music and lyrics for their show Diana's Debut.
 Reed failed to make the football and crew teams, but excelled in swimming and water polo.
 He was also made "Ivy orator and poet" in his senior year.

 Reed attended meetings of the Socialist Club, over which his friend Walter Lippmann presided, but never joined.
 The group introduced legislation into the state legislature, attacked the university for failing to pay its servants living wages, and petitioned the administration to establish a course on socialism.
 Reed later recalled:

 All this made no ostensible difference in the look of Harvard society, and probably the club-men and the athletes, who represented us to the world, never even heard of it.
-But it made me, and many others, realize that there was something going on in the dull outside world more thrilling than college activities, and turned our attention to the writings of men like H.G.
-Wells and Graham Wallas, wrenching us away from the Oscar Wildian dilettantism which had possessed undergraduate litterateurs for generations.
+But it made me, and many others, realize that there was something going on in the dull outside world more thrilling than college activities, and turned our attention to the writings of men like H. G. Wells and Graham Wallas, wrenching us away from the Oscar Wildian dilettantism which had possessed undergraduate litterateurs for generations.

 Reed graduated from Harvard College in 1910.
-That summer he set out to see more of the "dull outside world," visiting England, France, and Spain before returning home to America the following spring.
+That summer he set out to see more of the "dull outside world", visiting England, France, and Spain before returning home to America the following spring.
 To pay his fare to Europe, Reed worked as a common laborer on a cattle boat.
 His travels were encouraged by his favorite professor, Charles Townsend Copeland ("Copey"), who told him he must "see life" if he wanted to successfully write about it.